 Few economic data are as closely watched as measures of employment and unemployment.
-The Bureau of Labor Statistics (BLS) provides a broad range of statistics covering jobs and joblessness.
+The Bureau of Labor Statistics provides a broad range of statistics covering jobs and joblessness.

 Monthly survey of the payroll records of business establishments provides data on employment, hours, and earnings of workers at the national level.

 Monthly estimates of employment, hours, and earnings for individual states and metropolitan areas from the survey of business establishments.

 Monthly estimates of employment and unemployment for all states, metropolitan areas, small labor market areas, counties, cities of 25,000 or more, all cities and towns in New England, and certain other areas.

 Monthly reports on all mass layoffs and quarterly reports on layoffs lasting more than 30 days.

-Unemployment Insurance Data & Statistics Unemployment insurance information from the Department of Labor's Employment and Training Administration, including weekly claims data, projections, and annual state taxable wage bases and rates.
+Unemployment insurance information from the Department of Labor's Employment and Training Administration, including weekly claims data, projections, and annual state taxable wage bases and rates.